Zero Waste in Hutt Valley

 - Repair – Rather than throwing you broken electronics out – have you considered trying to get them repaired first?
 You could pay someone to do it.
-For example, LT Campbell, 128 Tory St are excellent for appliance repairs.
-Looking for parts?
-The Recycle Centre and Second Treasures Shop takes apart broken gadgets and appliances and sells them or their usable parts on their Trademe account – it’s worth a good look!
+For example, Wellington Appliance Servicing, 509 High Street, Lower Hutt and W T Audio, 284 High Street, Lower Hutt are both excellent for appliance repairs or for getting new parts.
 If you’d like to try your own hand at repairing your things, consider going along to a Repair or Fix-it Cafe where experts donate their time to fix people’s broken items for free at a designated repair event (usually run by community centres, churches or councils).

 - Recycle – If your electronics really have given up the ghost, rather than chucking them out, take them to be recycled responsibly.
 You can do this at Earthlink, 25 Peterkin St, Wingate, Lower Hutt.
 For some of these items, you will have to pay to recycle them (until the Government starts to regulate manufacturers of these products), but it’s a small cost relative to damage these items otherwise cause in landfill.